filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

 ## Final thoughts

 So that's it!
 You've now completed the tutorial on how to store and retrieve data from the Filecoin network using the Lotus CLI!
-For next steps, why not [take a look at Textile](https://textile.io/) and how to integrate Filecoin storage and retrieval into your next web project.
+For the next steps, why not [take a look at Textile](https://textile.io/) and how to integrate Filecoin storage and retrieval into your next web project.